guyleonard/genomics_adventure/README.md

 ### Data
 We will need to rerieve two sets of data for our adventure, this is similar to how you may collate data for your own analyses.
  1) Reference Data
-  * If you are lucky to a reference genome...
+  * If you are lucky to have a reference genome...
  2) Sequence Data
   * Either directlty from a Sequencing Service or from public access databases.